ru5k/valheim-map-workshop/NomapPrinter/package/README.md

 * shows that map at ingame window, only in nomap mode (map updates only on table interaction)
 * map is saved between session at savefile
 * option to save generated map to file
-* map generated in 4096x4096 resolution with option to generate 8192x8192 (better visuals, more space on savefile)
+* map generated in 4096x4096 resolution with option to generate 8192x8192 (better visuals, more size on savefile)
 * 4 different styles of map with topographical lines
 * configurable pins on map
 * pins config is server synced